datasciblog/datasciblog.github.io/_posts/2020-02-10-kalapa-credit-scoring-solution-13.md

 <div class="notice--info">

 This was my second solution for the <a href="https://challenge.kalapa.vn/">Credit Scoring Challenge</a> hosted by <a href="https://kalapa.vn/en/home-en/">Kalapa</a> with the first prize is up to AUD$6000.
-After the first solution was <a href="https://datasciblog.github.io/2020/01/21/kalapa-credit-scoring-solution-17/">published</a> and get some credit, I kept improving my baseline and achieved a better result.
+After the first solution was <a href="https://datasciblog.github.io/2020/01/21/kalapa-credit-scoring-solution-17/">published</a> and got some credit, I kept improving my baseline and achieved a better result.

 The post was originally written in Vietnamese and published on <a href="https://forum.machinelearningcoban.com/t/kalapa-s-credit-scoring-challenge-13-solution-02-02-0-2729-gini-score/7139"> the largest machine learning forum in Vietnam</a>.
 The English version of this post will come soon!